chem330/chem330.github.io/lab-syllabus.md

 1. Demonstrate rigorous, reproducible laboratory practice.

 	 - Assessed by inspection of laboratory notebooks.

 1. (20%) Apply common analytical methods and concepts from general chemistry to fully, accurately, and precisely characterize real-world samples.

-     - Assessed by inspection of lab notebooks and worksheets for accuracy, thoroughness, and data quality.
+     - Assessed by succsessful completion of the project, including accurate data analysis.

 1. (15%) Communicate analysis questions, methods, results, and conclusions using written word, pictorial figures, and data tables.